ankitoscar/circle_diagram/README.md

     The objectives of this project:
   - To produce an image of circle diagram based on the input provided by user.

-# Features

-  - Create a setup file for the project.
-  - We also aspire to make better generated images of the circle diagram.

 # Tech